Get to Know Your Customers Day is observed annually on the third Thursday of each quarter. Do you really know your customers?

 Good Old Fashioned Conversations

 In-depth one-on-one conversations help business owners understand customers like no survey ever could.
-If you want deep insight about your customers, there’s no better way than picking up the phone and chatting with them.
+If you want deep customer insight, there’s no better way than picking up the phone and chatting with them.

 Michael Aagaard, senior conversion optimizer at Unbounce, says: